-Bryant, Posey lead Giants to 8-5 win over fading Friars
+Bryant, Posey lead Giants to 8-6 win over fading Friars

 The Giants, whose 99-53 record is the best in the majors, pulled within one win of reaching 100 for the eighth time in franchise history.

+Kazmir, a 37-year-old lefty, got through four scoreless innings before getting into a jam that could have swung the game for the Padres.
+Kazmir opened the fifth by walking Victor Caratini, allowing a single to pinch-hitter Jake Marisnick and walking Fernando Tatis Jr. A catcher interference call against Posey while Jake Cronenworth was batting brought in a run.
+Manager Gabe Kapler then turned to Doval.

+Kapler called it “one of the gutsier performances of the year from anybody in our pen.”

-Fernando Tatis Jr. hit his NL-leading 40th homer for the Padres, who moved closer to elimination as their brutal collapse continued.
+Tatis hit his NL-leading 40th homer for the Padres, who moved closer to elimination as their brutal collapse continued.
 They lost for the 10th time in 12 games, a skid that has dropped them from a one-game lead for the second wild-card spot to six games behind red-hot St. Louis, with Cincinnati and Philadelphia each 1 1/2 games ahead of them.

+“I wish I could celebrate in a different story, but it’s been a long year, a lot of ups and downs, especially coming back from those injuries,” said Tatis, who’s battled a recurring injury to his left shoulder.
+“At the end of the day, I’m pretty happy with the results and how I bounced back and this is history.
+It’s something to celebrate.”

 San Diego is a loss away from .500.